florianhartig/ResearchSkills/Orga/TutorChecklist.md

 * Inkscape
 * GitHub?

-### Exercises prepared?
+### Update ILIAS

-Are all exercises / Labs OK, prepared?
+I will copy the ILIAS course from last year.
+Afterwards:

+* Dates of sessions and exercises need to be updated
+* Remove all the slides from last year, but keep links and other material
+* Check if everything looks good

 ## During the class

 * Tutorials
-* Homework handed in?
+* Check for all people if homework handed in

 ## After

-* List of
+* List for things to improve?